 - make arrangements for the proper administration of the Chief Constable's financial affairs and to ensure that one of his officers has the responsibility for the administration of those affairs.
-In this organisation that officer is the Chief Finance Officer to the Chief Constable; - manage the Chief Constable's affairs to secure economic, efficient and effective use of resources and safeguard the Chief Constable's assets; - approve the Statement of Accounts.
+In this organisation that officer is the Head of Commercial Services; - manage the Chief Constable's affairs to secure economic, efficient and effective use of resources and safeguard the Chief Constable's assets; - approve the Statement of Accounts.

-I accept the above responsibilities and approve these Statement of Accounts for 2017/18.
+I accept the above responsibilities and approve these Statement of Accounts for 2018/19.

-Anthony Bangham The Chief Constable of West Mercia Police Date:
+Anthony Bangham The Chief Constable of West Mercia Police